evanorti/tips/README.md

 # Terra Improvement Proposals (TIPs)

 TIPs are a way to standardize proposed changes to the Terra core.
 Each TIP should be written using the templates found in this repo.
+The [TIP template](./tip-template) contains instructions on each section in the raw markdown.
 Read the [TIP example](./tip-example.md) to see how to write a good TIP.

 - [TIP markdown template](./tip-template.md)
 - [TIP example](./tip-example.md)